Siege of Huy (1595)

-The siege of Huy of 1595, also known as the assault of Huy, took place between 7 and 20 March 1595, at Huy, Archbishopric of Liège, Low Countries, as part of the Eighty Years' War and the Anglo-Spanish War (1585–1604).
+The siege of Huy of 1595, also known as the assault of Huy, took place between 7 and 20 March 1595, at Huy in the Prince-Bishopric of Liège, as part of the Eighty Years' War and the Anglo-Spanish War (1585–1604), despite the neutrality of Liège in the conflict.
 It concluded in a Spanish victory.

 Capture

-Despite the promises of Prince Maurice of Orange to relieve Huy, the forces of the new Governor-General of the Spanish Netherlands, Don Pedro Henríquez de Acevedo, Count of Fuentes (Spanish: Conde de Fuentes), led by Don Valentín Pardieu de la Motte, after a short siege and low resistance, captured the town and the citadel from the combined Protestant troops of Charles de Héraugière.
+Despite the promises of Prince Maurice of Orange to relieve Huy, the forces of the new Governor-General of the Spanish Netherlands, Don Pedro Henriquez de Acevedo, Count of Fuentes, led by Don Valentín Pardieu de la Motte, after a short siege and low resistance, captured the town and the Citadel of Huy from the combined Protestant troops of Charles de Héraugière.
 Thirteen days later, on March 20, Héraugière, unable to keep the defense, agreed to terms of capitulation between the Protestant forces and the Spaniards.

 The Spanish forces were composed of two Spanish tercios led by Don Luis de Velasco and Don Antonio de Zúñiga, two German regiments, three Walloon regiments, and some pieces of artillery.
 The majority of the Protestant forces were composed of Dutch troops, about 1,800 infantry and cavalry, which included a regiment of Scots commanded by General Barthold Balfour, and a contingent of Huguenots.